openhwgroup/core-v-mcu/docs/doc-src/efpga_subsystem.rst

 Clocking
 ^^^^^^^^

-The eFPGA recieves 6 clocks from the SOC.
+-The eFPGA recieves 6 clocks from the SOC.
-Clk0 is sourced by the PLL and the eFPGA divisor Circuit.
+-Clk0 is sourced by the PLL and the eFPGA divisor Circuit.
-CLK1 is sources by the PLL and the peripheral divisor Circuit.
+-CLK1 is sources by the PLL and the peripheral divisor Circuit.
-CLK2 is sourced by the RefClock divisor Circut.
+-CLK2 is sourced by the RefClock divisor Circut.
-CLK3 is source by an IO pin.
+-CLK3 is source by an IO pin.
-CLK4 is sourced by an IO pin.
+-CLK4 is sourced by an IO pin.
-CLK5 is sourced by an IO pin.
+-CLK5 is sourced by an IO pin.

 SoC Interfaces